SAIV-conference/2025/index.md

 <ul>
   <li>
-  The abstract deadline was extended to April 11.
+  The submission deadline was extended to April 18.
   </li>
 </ul>